Event planning guidelines

 - For larger events with liquor service, detailed information will be required for security and emergency plans, beverage management and site management

+As part of the permit process, the Events Team will provide a City Permission Form to organizers to complete and submit for review.
 Once permission from the City has been granted, the organizer must apply for a Special Event Permit as per the BC Liquor Distribution Branch.
 Submission of the Special Event Permit is required as part of the Outdoor Event Permit.

 RCMP representation may be required at licensed events.
 The RCMP determines staffing requirements and the cost is the responsibility of the organizer.
 RCMP requirements are facilitated through the Outdoor Event Permit.